 What Are The Common Types Of Criminal Cases That Your Firm Handles?

-I handle all areas of criminal defense and my cases range from sexual assault cases to drug charges to regular assault.
+I handle all areas of criminal defense and my cases range from simple misdemeanors to serious felonies.
 The majority of the cases we see are probably driving while intoxicated related charges.

 How And When Do Miranda Rights Come Into Play When Interacting With Law Enforcement?